 Whether rehabilitating an environmentally challenged property, constructing infrastructure, developing and delivering energy, building on coastal property or commencing a large commercial or residential development, companies and public agencies face a complex maze of federal, state and local laws and regulations that must be navigated before a project can be successfully completed.
 In addition, vocal political forces that can shape both the challenges and resolutions to land use of all sorts must be managed as skillfully as the legal issues involved.

-Sedgwick's Land Use & Natural Resources practice group handles virtually all transactional and litigation aspects of land use and development, including land acquisition, securing and defending entitlements, compliance with the National Environmental Policy Act (NEPA) and the California Environmental Quality Act (CEQA), due diligence, regulatory permitting (wetlands, endangered species, migratory birds, bald and golden eagles, coastal issues, historical properties), land subdivision, CC&Rs, conservation easements, and land and construction financing.
+Sedgwick's Land Use & Natural Resources practice group handles virtually all transactional and litigation aspects of land use and development, including land acquisition, securing and defending entitlements, due diligence, regulatory permitting, land subdivision, CC&Rs, conservation easements, and land and construction financing.
 Our attorneys handle complex negotiations and transactions, employing creative solutions that apply sound business judgment and cost management to meet the client's ultimate business and project objectives.